Candlewick (character): Adaptations

-In the stop-motion animated Netflix film, Pinocchio, Candlewick is voiced by Finn Wolfhard.
+In the stop-motion animated Netflix film Pinocchio, Candlewick is voiced by Finn Wolfhard.
 This version takes place in Fascist Italy.
 Candlewick is presented as the son of a village’s strict Podestà, who is the film's counterpart to The Coachman.
 In this version, Candlewick is desperate to please his father by being the perfect Italian model soldier.
 He is afraid of disappointing his father, who perceives him as weak, giving him the cruel nickname "Candlewick" because he is small and scrawny.
-When Candlewick first meets Pinocchio, he bullies him, while his father, who is initially skeptical of the puppet, quickly begins to view him as the perfect soldier upon the discovery that he cannot die.
+When Candlewick first meets Pinocchio, he bullies him while his father, who is initially skeptical of the puppet, quickly begins to view him as the perfect soldier upon the discovery that he cannot die.
 Later, Candlewick is brought to a training camp, along with Pinocchio, by the Podestà, who runs the camp.
 Candlewick and Pinocchio strike up a friendship and share their feelings with each other.
-After a training game of capture the flag ends in a draw, the Podestà orders Candlewick to shoot Pinocchio dead, to prove his worth as a soldier.
+After a training game of capture the flag ends in a draw, the Podestà orders Candlewick to shoot Pinocchio dead to prove his worth as a soldier.
 At that moment, the camp is bombed by Allied aircraft.
-Inspired by his friendship with Pinocchio, Candlewick finally stands up to his father, saying that he’ll never be the son he wanted him to be.
-The Podestà is infuriated by Candlewick's insubordination, but becomes entangled in netting, and is killed by a bomb.
+Inspired by his friendship with Pinocchio, Candlewick finally stands up to his father, saying that he'll never be the son he wanted him to be.
+The Podestà is infuriated by Candlewick's insubordination, but becomes entangled in netting and is killed by a bomb.
 After the camp is destroyed, Candlewick, who survives the attack, goes in search of Pinocchio.
 His ultimate fate is left unresolved at the end of the film.

 Disney

 Candlewick appears in Walt Disney's 1940 animated adaptation of Pinocchio.
 He is given the alternate translation of his name, Lampwick, and is voiced by Frankie Darro as a human and Clarence Nash in his donkey form.
 His likeness is modeled after Disney animator Fred Moore, and like his literary version, he is tall and slender and sports red hair and buck teeth.

-In the film, Lampwick befriends Pinocchio during the journey to Pleasure Island and leads Pinocchio astray by introducing him to such activities as fighting others, smoking and drinking beer.
-Jiminy Cricket finds Pinocchio playing pool with Lampwick and the latter bullies him calling Jiminy a "grasshopper" and "beetle", laughing at him after Jiminy threatens to fight him.
+In the film, Lampwick befriends Pinocchio during the journey to Pleasure Island and leads Pinocchio astray by introducing him to such activities as fighting others, smoking and drinking.
+Jiminy Cricket finds Pinocchio playing pool with Lampwick who bullies Jiminy, calling him a "grasshopper" and "beetle", laughing at him after Jiminy threatens to fight him.
+After Jiminy storms off, Lampwick convinces Pinocchio not to go after him.
 Shortly after this altercation, Jiminy notices that the boys on Pleasure Island are literally turning into jackasses and being rounded up for slave labor.
-Lampwick's transformation is swift: within a minute, he loses all humanity (including his red hair and buckteeth) and is last seen wrecking the pool hall in panic.
-Lampwick began transforming before Pinocchio because he was one of the worst-behaved boys on the island.
-It is unknown what happens to him afterwards, but it can be presumed that he was captured and sold into slave labor after he was left behind by Pinocchio.
+Lampwick's transformation is swift: within a minute, he loses all humanity (including his red hair and buckteeth) and is last seen wrecking the pool hall in panic as he realizes what has happened to him.
+Lampwick began transforming before and faster than Pinocchio because he was one of the worst-behaved boys on the island.
+It is unknown what happens to him afterwards, but it can be presumed that he was captured and sold into slave labor after he was left behind by Pinocchio and Jiminy.